Restore, Conserve and Protect Forest and Tree Cover for NDC Implementation in India

 State of implementation/results

-- Intervention landscapes for planning, implementing, and monitoring restoration measures, as well as capacity-building activities, have been selected across all project states.
-These cover a total of 213,001 hectares in 23 districts (Maharashtra: 112,886 ha, Gujarat: 40,302 ha, Delhi NCR: 29,567 ha, Uttarakhand: 30,246 ha) and were endorsed by the respective State Forest Departments during Executive Committee meetings.
+- Landscapes for planning, implementing, and monitoring Foest and Landscape Restoration (FLR) measures, as well as capacity-building activities, have been selected across all project states.
+These cover a total of 213,001 hectares in 23 districts (Maharashtra: 112,886 ha, Gujarat: 40,302 ha, Delhi NCR: 29,567 ha, Uttarakhand: 30,246 ha).

 - All baseline studies and restoration action plans (Detailed Project Reports, DPR) are being developed by consortium partner IUCN and local NGOs.
 Multi-departmental stakeholder consultations, orientation meetings, and planning workshops have been conducted in the relevant districts across all project states.